 If you can, it makes sense to place similar items near each other as well.
 For example, it's logical to keep your glassware and crockery together.
 As a rule of thumb, design your kitchen layout so guests who'd never been in your kitchen before could easily find what they were looking for.

 It might take a bit of trial and error to get the right kitchen cupboard set-up.
 As you use your re-arranged kitchen, take note whenever it takes you more than a few seconds to find something you need.
 If this happens time and again with a particular item, find space for it on one of your easy-to-reach shelves.

 Once you've settled on a system that works for you, it's a good idea to label your shelves so every member of your household knows where to find and replace what they need.
 This will cut down on confusion when someone else unloads the dishwasher.

 A simple way of making your kitchen cupboards easy to navigate and clean is to store individual items together in containers.
 Tins, jars, and bottles can be a real headache if they're left loose on your shelves, and bringing them together in boxes will help you to stay organised.

-Invest in plenty of plastic kitchen baskets to corral loose items like packets of crisps and chocolate bars.
+Invest in plenty of kitchen cupboard storage, such as plastic kitchen baskets, to corral loose items like packets of crisps and chocolate bars.
 This will make it easy to quickly grab what you want from the cupboard, stop your snacks from spilling over into the rest of your storage space, and make it easy to see when you need to stock back up.